 - getting lost in familiar places

-- difficulty performing routine tasks, such as paying the bills
+- having difficulty performing routine tasks, such as paying the bills

 - misplacing things

-- loss of interest in things you used to enjoy
+- losing interest in things you used to enjoy

 - changes in sleep patterns